MarkBiesheuvel/optimizely-labs/fx2/README.md

 1. Click `Run` in the top-left corner
     - Every time you click run you will emulate a different user
 1. Keep count of how many users do and do not see the `Save` button
+    - Feel free to click on the different buttons to generate some events
 1. Grab some coffee, tea, water, or soda
     - It takes a few minutes for the results are available
 1. Go back to [app.optimizely.com](https://app.optimizely.com/)